PoonLab/surfaces/find_cds/find_cds.md

 	1. find_rev.py -> rev_nuc_refseq_cds
 	   198 files are (-1)

-* Cutter script takes a week to run so need cluster computing
+* Cutter script takes a week to run so need cluster computing minimap extracts homologous region mafft pairwise alignment

+* indels and frameshifts
+  our approach dosen't handel errors but there shouldnt be reading frames with indel errors in the data set it can be a) genuin, suedo genes, genuin mutations like indels that cause fram shift KO the gene b) can be degenerate genes, seqeunce errors neglected by the autor
+  - mafft was adding gaps to the ref seqeunce (the ref is no longer a reading frame)
+  Solution: detect that a gap has been inserted to the ref seq and delete the insetion in the query sequence this should reinforce a reading frame `qgene_nogap = ""
+        for i, rn in enumerate(rgene_mafft):
+            if rn == '-':
+                # skip insertion relative to reference
+                continue
+            qgene_nogap += qgene_mafft[i]`